codebyfire/colonists-base-codex/README.md

-# colonists-base-codex
+JSON files for the base game of The Colonists.

-JSON files for the base game of The Colonists
+For more info on modding The Colonists go to http://codebyfire.com/colonists/wiki